refaktor/MTL/README.md

 We are making the basic backend work.
 On a proof of concept level we prooved it can work OK, so we are making it usable so we can start using as soon as possible (and then develop further).

-##Few sample workflows
+##Few example workflows

 ###Personal daily todos

 We have one personal todo per day in our home folder.
-Each day we create new one from what was left undone from day before (and from planned things for immediate future "~").
+Each day we create new one from what was left undone from the day before (and from planned things for immediate future "~").

-      #check out what we did and didn't do yesterday
+A new day, you go to your home dir and check out what you have done yesterday, and what was left undone:

       cd ~
-      mtl cat done :yday
+      mtl cat done :yesterday
-      mtl cat todo :yday
+      mtl cat todonow :yesterday

-      #extract undone stuff to today's todo
+Then you extract undone things, store the new file, link it (and because we added unlink at the end) unlink the todo of previous day:

-      mtl cat todo :yday to :today
+      mtl extract :yesterday to :today unlink

+During the day you edit the daily todo, and store modifications when you wish (there are shortucts to do it inside emacs or vim):

+      emacs 2012-02-14
       mtl store :today
-      mtl link :today
-      emacs 2012-01-27

-      #during the day: edit the todo and store it

-###Personal daily todos shortcut

-We have one personal todo per day in our home folder.
-Each day we create new one from what was left undone from day before (and from planned things for immediate future "~").

-      cd ~
-      mtl extract :yday to :today
-      #does cat todo, store :today, link :today (if you add unlink it unlinks :yday)

 ###Multiple todos for a project